Overview

 If the two degrees to be earned are from two different colleges (one degree in Agricultural and Life Sciences and one degree in another school or college on this campus), the academic dean in both colleges must approve the student's plan.
 Note that not all colleges will allow dual degrees.
 Where allowed, the following academic policies shall be followed (additional policies may exist):

-Applications and additional information pertaining to the earning of two undergraduate degrees simultaneously are on the CALS website and available from the Office of Academic Affairs, 116 Agricultural Hall.
+Applications and additional information pertaining to the earning of two undergraduate degrees simultaneously are in CALS policy and procedures and available from the Office of Academic Affairs, 116 Agricultural Hall.

 Second Bachelor of Science Degree Requirements